What Happens if I Am Married in Another State but Then Divorce in Texas?

 If you or your spouse lives in the State of Texas, Texas courts are open to you for divorce.
 This divorce will work under Texas law, meaning you should consult with a divorce attorney licensed in Texas.
 Divorce cases may include complex rules for asset division, spousal maintenance, child custody, and child support.

 If you are seeking a divorce in Texas, talk to a lawyer at The Queenan Law firm today.
-Whether you need a consultation with our Dallas family lawyers or an Arlington, TX divorce lawyer, we represent our clients in their divorce cases and fight to help them get the terms that they want for their divorce.
-For a free consultation, contact our law offices today at (817) 774-9627.
+Whether you need a consultation with our Dallas family lawyers or an Arlington, TX family law attorney, we represent our clients in their divorce cases and fight to help them get the terms that they want for their divorce.
+For a free consultation, contact our law offices today at (817) 476-1797.